Arizona solar rebates and incentives: 2026 guide

 Learn more about Arizona's net billing programs:

-Arizona doesn't offer any state-specific battery incentives, but all batteries above 3 kWh are eligible for the 30% federal tax credit.
-Batteries are great for increasing your energy independence and providing protection from blackouts in Arizona.
+Arizona doesn't offer any state-specific battery incentives, but batteries are great for increasing your energy independence and providing protection from blackouts.

 Since Arizona doesn't offer net metering, batteries can also help you get the most out of your solar panels.
 You can use them to store excess solar energy for us later on, instead of sending it to the grid.
 This can help you avoid receiving bill credits below the retail rate.